Save the Date!

-For a close look at dual language programs in Washington, come to the WABE Winter Institute at the SeaTac Doubletree Hilton, January 31 – February 1, 2020.
-We’re excited to have two great featured speakers: Karen Beeman, nationally known author and trainer in dual language program organization, and Alfonso López, 2018-19 Washington State Principal of the Year, principal of dual language Lewis & Clark Elementary School in Wenatchee.
-A host of other DL program leaders and educators from around the state, including OSPI Migrant Bilingual staff, will fill out the program.
-If you have questions or ideas to share about dual language education, don’t miss this weekend!
+Thank you for attending the WABE Winter Institute at the SeaTac Doubletree Hilton, January 31 – February 1, 2020!
+We had two great featured speakers: Karen Beeman, nationally known author and trainer in dual language program organization, and Alfonso López, 2018-19 Washington State Principal of the Year, principal of dual language Lewis & Clark Elementary School in Wenatchee.
+A host of other DL program leaders and educators from around the state, including OSPI Migrant Bilingual staff, filled out the program.

 Friday Morning, Karen Beeman: